schlosrat/token-health/README.md

 - Token chat messages default to language localizations, but each case may be overridden via module settings so they'll say what you want them to say

 ### Support for Additive Damage System
 By default Token Health assumes that damage is to be subtracted from a current health value and that healing is added to health with a cap at a max health value.
-This works great for any system like D&D with a health or hp pool; however such behavior is incompatible with systems where damage is additive - i.e. increasing from a base of 0 until some maximum threshold is reached or exceeded resulting in unconcousness or death.
+This works great for any system like D&D with a health or hp pool; however such behavior is incompatible with systems where damage is additive - i.e. increasing from a base of 0 until some maximum threshold is reached or exceeded resulting in unconcousness, death or some other incapacitation.

-Additive damage systems like SWADE and L5R5E are supported by checking the setting for Additive Damage in the Module Configuration.
+Additive damage systems like SWADE, L5R5E and TORG Eternity are supported by checking the setting for Additive Damage in the Module Configuration.
 In such systems healing will decrease the value whereas appling damage will increase it.

 ### AGE System Specific Features

 - Damage Buyoff may be selected from the Module Configuration Screen (implements Injured and Wounded conditions)
-- Damage Type may be selected from the pull down menu to the right of the Amount entry field
+- Damage Types (Impact, Ballisitc & Penetrating) are predefined and may be selected from the pull down menu to the right of the Amount entry field
-- Damage Subtype may be selected from the radio buttons below the Amount entry field
+- Damage Subtypes (Wound & Stun) are predefined and may be selected from the radio buttons below the Amount entry field
 	- Wound damage may result in death and can trigger Damage Buyoff if that feature is enabled via Module Settings
 	- Stun damage never results in death but can cause unconsciousness
 - Additional Belter translation of Token Chat messages if the effected token has it's Origin set to Belter (Specific to The Expanse)